BATT: Backdoor Attack with Transformation-based Triggers: Introduction

 The answer to the aforementioned question is positive.
-In this paper, we design a simple yet effective method, dubbed backdoor attack with transformation-based triggers (BATT).
+In this paper, we design a simple yet effective method, dubbed backdoor attack with transformation-based triggers (BATT)\footnote{Note that there is a concurrent research \cite{wu2022just} having similar attack approaches, although with different motivations.}.
 Specifically, we transform a few images with a specific parameter (\eg, rotate to a particular angle) and change their labels to the target label.
 We also transform the images of remaining samples with other random parameters while keeping their labels unchanged, to encourage that only the transformations using this adversary-specified parameter can activate model backdoors.
 Our attack is stealthy, since spatially transformed images are still natural to human inspection while it can naturally circumvent many backdoor defenses.
 In particular, our BATT is still effective in the physical world, where spatial transformations are also feasible.

 In conclusion, our main contributions are three-fold. \textbf{1)} We reveal that users can also adopt spatial transformations to design feasible backdoor attacks (instead of backdoor defenses). \textbf{2)} We design a simple yet effective attack (\ie, BATT) with transformation-based triggers that are also feasible under the physical setting.
 It is a new attack paradigm whose triggers are not designed in a simple pixel-wise manner. \textbf{3)} We conduct extensive experiments on benchmark datasets, verifying attack effectiveness under both digital and physical settings and its resistance to existing defenses.